atorus-research/Tplyr/README.md

 | Age Categories n (%) | \>80        | 30 ( 34.9%)   | 18 ( 21.4%)                | 29 ( 34.5%)               |                 2 |             1 |             2 |
 | Age Categories n (%) | 65-80       | 42 ( 48.8%)   | 55 ( 65.5%)                | 47 ( 56.0%)               |                 2 |             1 |             3 |

+## ‘Tplyr’ is Qualified

+We understand how important documentation and testing is within the pharmaceutical world.
+This is why outside of unit testing ’Tplyr includes an entire user-acceptable testing document, where requirements were established, test-cases were written, and tests were independently programmed and executed.
+We do this in the hope that you can leverage our work within a qualified programming environment, and that we save you a substantial amount of trouble in getting it there.

+You can find the qualification document within this repository right [here](uat/references/output/uat.pdf).
+The ‘uat’ folder additionally contains all of the raw files, programmatic tests, specifications, and test cases necessary to create this report.

 ## The TL;DR

 Here are some of the high level benefits of using `Tplyr`: